slesinger/volume-control/README.md

 ## Normal operation (outside of menu)

 Rotary encoder will increase/decrease volume by 1 db step on each click.
+On every click it will also update the display with current volume level in blue color.
+The number will change back to yellow when new reading, as confirmation, from the device will read real value of volume.
+When user changes volume level by rotating the volume knob, it will send a command to the speaker to set the new volume level, but it will not be more requent than once a second.
+If the volume is set to 0, it will toggle mute on the speaker.
+If the volume is set to non-zero value, it will toggle unmute on the speaker.
 It will also toggle mute on push button click.

 ## Menu operation